 Smart, future-minded firms will start developing relationships with prosumers.
 They’ll learn how to coexist with microgrids and harness the power of DERs rather than fearing them as rivals.
 Utility heads should start thinking strategically about how they can thrive alongside a nation of consumers that will continue to grow their DERs and rely less on the monopolistic relationships that public utilities have long enjoyed.

-Whether it’s a desire to harness renewable energies, embrace DER, or better grasp when they’re using energy and how to curb that usage, consumers are driving the disruption and upheaval in the utilities industry.
-That means that in order to retain their customer base and build a reputation that will last into a vastly different energy future, utility companies need to start shifting their focus toward customer interests and preferences.
-This type of strategic initiative is referred to in different ways, including investing in customer experience (CX) and moving to a more customer-centric business model.
+Whether it’s a desire to harness renewable energies, embrace DER, or better grasp when they’re using energy, consumers are driving the disruption and upheaval in the utility industry.
+That means that in order to retain their customer base, utility companies need to start shifting their focus toward customer interests and preferences.
+This type of strategic initiative is referred to in different ways.
+Including investing in customer experience (CX) and moving to a more customer-centric business model.

 There are several ways that utilities can become more customer-focused.
 The first is by increasing their transparency and showing their customers more of what they’re paying for.
 Companies can use digital platforms and analytics to provide consumers with in-depth energy usage reports.
 These can include value-added services (VAS) like suggestions for ways to curb energy use and decrease monthly bills.

 Another way to start bolstering customer experience is by giving consumers the ability to customize their energy.
-Some examples of alternative energy options include utilities selling energy from wind and solar farms, leasing out DER equipment, and managing community microgrids.
-In each of these examples, public utilities are giving customers the opportunity to be active, conscious consumers while also ensuring that the energy freedom and multitude of options burgeoning today do not reduce their profits and long-term viability.
+Some examples of alternative energy options include utilities selling energy from wind and solar farms.
+Leasing out DER equipment, and managing community microgrids are also an idea.
+In each of these examples, public utilities are giving customers the opportunity to be active, conscious consumers.
+Also ensuring that the energy freedom and multitude of options burgeoning today do not reduce their profits and long-term viability.

-Building digital presence and platforms and expanding energy customization are not mutually exclusive, either.
-Utility companies that establish stronger relationships with customers through multiple digital channels will have a better sense of what new energy models those customers are looking for over the next five to 10 years.
-Meanwhile, companies that build an energy portfolio that maximizes customizability will be able to put forth a digital presence that showcases a customer-centric company that boasts an impressive array of options.
-Committing to evolving your operation around up-and-coming customer preferences is the type of business model that will thrive in a more customer-centric energy landscape.
+Building a digital presence and platforms and expanding energy customization are not mutually exclusive, either.
+Utility companies that establish strong relationships with customers will have a better sense of what energy models they are looking for.
+Meanwhile, companies that build an energy portfolio that maximizes customizability will be able to put forth a digital presence.
+Showcasing is a customer-centric company that boasts an impressive array of options.
+Committing your operation around up-and-coming customer preferences is the type of business model that will thrive.

 The days of static, stagnant utility companies are over.
-In an era where data volume, energy sources, and customer preferences are all rapidly transforming, utilities need to stay flexible so they can accommodate changes that come fast and loose.
+In an era where data volume, energy sources, and customer preferences are all rapidly transforming, utilities need to stay flexible.
+Accommodating changes that come fast and loose.
 Top-level field service management (FSM) software can help companies tighten their business models and ramp up their customer experience so that they’re better able to respond to the turbulent pace of technological innovation in their industry.